JacobMoorcroft/ForestResearch/README.md

-# Data Management and Visualisation Practice
+# Data Management and Visualisation Project
-using data taken from the Forest Research Commission (see Data Availability Statement)
+Using data taken from the `Forest Research Commission` (see Data Availability Statement)